MikeTarkington/HackerRankPlayground/README.md

 # HackerRankPlayground
-Working through algorithms in a Codespace to test and save my answers.
+Working through algorithms in a Codespace to test and save my work.